scholarslab/CodeLab/Week03/README.md

 ```

 Hint:
 I sure hope we got to talk about nested loops.
+A nested loop is two loops nested one inside of another.
+This is a simple way to deal with multi-dimensional lists.

 ### Read: